Nicole Hawkins

 Hi!
 Tell us about yourself

-Nicole Hawkins Photography is a full service portrait photography studio located at 1851 Springfield Avenue in Maplewood NJ, specializing in joyous and soulful portraits of babies, children and families.
-We serve busy parents, obsessed with their kids, who value artistry, professionalism, and quality.
-Our signature experience includes detailed session planning, studio wardrobe and styling guidance, coordination of hair and makeup services, and heirloom quality print products complete with design and installation of wall art.
-We are well known for minimalist and modern studio portraits, and also offer in-home newborn and outdoor family photography sessions for those looking to artfully document their growing families with authentic, yet polished photographs.
-I have lots of experience working with busy toddlers and children on the autism spectrum.
+Nicole Hawkins Photography is a full-service portrait studio in Maplewood, NJ, specializing in joyful, soulful portraits of babies, children, and families.
+We serve busy parents who value artistry, professionalism, and a seamless experience—from wardrobe styling and hair and makeup coordination to custom-designed, heirloom-quality artwork.
+Known for our minimalist, modern studio portraits, we also offer in-home newborn and outdoor family sessions for those who love authentic, yet polished images.
+With years of experience working with energetic toddlers and children of all abilities, sessions are always relaxed, fun, and thoughtfully tailored to each family.

 Where did you grow up?